OzzyFin/rotter/README.md

 twitter:Request("POST","statuses/update.json", -- POST is the request method, statuses/update.json is the API
 	{
-  		status = "Hello Twitter World" -- status is the argumenet (all parameters can also be found from the REST API documentation)
+  		status = "Hello Twitter World" -- status is the argument (all parameters can also be found from the REST API documentation)
 	}
 )